Skip to content

 Individualised training and support are available for all staff and termly briefings on curriculum intent and 'tricky' topics are offered.

-The Principal will also invite visitors from outside the school, such as sexual health professionals, to provide support and training to staff teaching RSE.
+The Headteacher will also invite visitors from outside the school, such as sexual health professionals, to provide support and training to staff teaching RSE.

-The delivery of RSE is monitored by the Curriculum Lead through planning, learning walks, work scrutiny, and student voice.
+The delivery of RSE is monitored by the Curriculum Leader through planning, learning walks, work scrutiny, and student voice.

-This policy will be reviewed by the local governing board on an annual basis.
+This policy will be reviewed by the Independent Executive Board (Governing Body)on an annual basis.
 At every review, the policy will need to be approved by the governing body.